jomartin-999/spring-boot-for-vmware-gemfire/docs/actuator.md

  the License.
 -->

-Spring Boot for VMware GemFire (SBDG) adds
+[spring-boot-gemfire-name] adds
 [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html)
-support and dedicated `HealthIndicators` for VMware GemFire.
+support and dedicated `HealthIndicators` for [vmware-gemfire-name].
-Equally, the provided `HealthIndicators` even work with Tanzu Cache (which is backed by VMware GemFire) when you push your Spring Boot applications using VMware GemFire to VMware Tanzu Application Service (TAS) platform.
+Equally, the provided `HealthIndicators` even work with Tanzu Cache (which is backed by [vmware-gemfire-name]) when you push your Spring Boot applications using [vmware-gemfire-name] to VMware Tanzu Application Service (TAS) platform.

-Spring Boot `HealthIndicators` provide details about the runtime operation and behavior of your VMware GemFire-based Spring Boot applications.
+Spring Boot `HealthIndicators` provide details about the runtime operation and behavior of your [vmware-gemfire-name]-based Spring Boot applications.
 For instance, by querying the right `HealthIndicator` endpoint, you can get the current hit/miss count for your `Region.get(key)` data access operations.

-In addition to vital health information, SBDG provides basic, pre-runtime configuration metadata about the VMware GemFire components that are monitored by Spring Boot Actuator.
+In addition to vital health information, [spring-boot-gemfire-name] provides basic, pre-runtime configuration metadata about the [vmware-gemfire-name] components that are monitored by Spring Boot Actuator.
 This makes it easier to see how the application was configured all in one place, rather than in properties files, Spring configuration, XML, and so on.

 The provided Spring Boot `HealthIndicators` fall into three categories:

-- Base `HealthIndicators` that apply to all VMware GemFire, Spring Boot applications, regardless of cache type, such as `Regions`, `Indexes`, and `DiskStores`.
+- Base `HealthIndicators` that apply to all [vmware-gemfire-name], Spring Boot applications, regardless of cache type, such as `Regions`, `Indexes`, and `DiskStores`.